-In der system configuration under \mathbf{Q} Dual Homing (\mathbf{Q} =7t) you can define up to 10 backup communication servers for your own Mitel 6700 SIP / 6800 SIP phones.
+In the system configuration under $\mathbf{Q}$ Dual Homing ( $\mathbf{Q}$ =7t) you can define up to 10 backup communication servers for your own Mitel 6000 SIP phones.
 There you also have the possibility to assign the backup communication server to all Mitel SIP phones registered on the primary communication server, and also trigger data synchronisation manually.

-Data synchronisation can be used to copy certain user and terminal data from the Mitel 6700 SIP / 6800 SIP phones to the backup communication server and define corresponding instances for backup users and backup terminals there.
+Data synchronisation can be used to copy certain user and terminal data from the Mitel 6000 SIP phones to the backup communication server and define corresponding instances for backup users and backup terminals there.
 Standard values apply for all parameters not listed below.